Zaupower/MineSweeper_UnitTests/README.md

 **Methods description**

 **Open()**
-Receives two ints, has coordinates in range of the field defined
+Receives: two ints, has coordinates in range of the field defined
-Returns the GameState that can be Active, Lose or Win.
+Returns: the GameState that can be Active, Lose or Win.

 **Branches:**